jameskelly33/Milestone-Project-4-LangSchool/README.md

 ### **Acknowledgements**

-Thanks to Chris Zielinksi for such a thorough guide to building a project of this scope in Django, and as well for the helpful responses to common issues encounter on the Code Institute Slack channel.
+Thanks to Chris Zielinksi for such a thorough guide to building a project of this scope in Django, and as well for the helpful responses to common issues encountered on the Code Institute Slack channel.

 Thanks to family and friends for testing the site and looking for typos.